 Summer Pines Cottage is not the first entrepreneurial adventure hosts Valerie and Barry have embarked on as a couple.
 This husband and wife team runs their own design firm, Gates Studio, and they first ventured into short-term rentals with a cottage restoration on a lake in Maine.
 Eventually they sold that property and purchased the Summer Pines Cottage which they have meticulously renovated.
-Their projects have included extending the master bedroom, creating the window-lined front room, adding on a spacious back porch, and most recently, completely overhauling the kitchen.
+Their projects have included extending the master bedroom, creating the window-lined front room, adding on a spacious back porch, and most recently, completely overhauling the kitchen and adding a fire pit in the backyard.
 These individual renovations have culminated in a truly cohesive, airy space that puts guests like us at ease the moment we walk through the door.
-Their entrepreneurial spirit made them the perfect Airbnb hosts to pilot our In-Home Airbnb Consultation Package, and their advice for a budding “copreneurs” couple like us was spot on.
-Needless to say, we took lots of notes!

 Window-Lined Front Room

 During their expansion of the master bedroom, Valerie and Barry created a stunning, window-lined front room where the front porch used to be.
 With its broad table, lightening fast internet speeds, and wall of windows facing the pond, this front room established itself as quite the workspace for two remote professionals.
 The room even has matching rocking chairs and sliding panes with screened in windows.
 In just seconds, we could transform this space from a productive office, to an enclosed dining room, to a screened in front porch.